 One of the most important caravanserais in Iran is the Saad al-Saltanah caravanserai located in the city of Qazvin, which stands out in this city with its unique beauty. known as the largest roofed caravanserai in Iran, this ancient guest house dates back to the time of Nasser al-Din Shah Qajar (late 19th century) and is also known as “Sara-i Saadieh” and “Sarai Saadat”.
 This structure has been used commercially in the past as the largest commercial center of the city.
 The architecture of this caravanserai is so amazing and unique that you will be amazed to see it.

-Saadieh Caravanserai is made up of labyrinth buildings and is surrounded by beautiful rooms with artistic decorations.
+Sa’ad Al-Saltaneh Caravanserai consists of some labyrinth buildings and is surrounded by beautiful rooms with artistic decorations.
 Caravanserai has several entrances, 7 large courtyards, rooms, corridors and vestibules decorated with delicate brickwork.
-The most important part of the caravanserai is the Chahar-Sooq section, on top of which there is a large dome with spectacular tile-works.
+The most important part of the caravanserai is the Chaar-Souk section, on top of which there is a large dome with spectacular tile-works.

 Caravanserai of Saad al-Saltanah, Qazvin, Iran